The clock struck one : a time-telling tale by Harris, Trudy.

 We will be doing marble painting with all of the phases of the moon...then hanging them on our wall next to the window where we can see the moon.
 Then we can compare the moon and our phases and see where we are.

-(I hung up their phases artwork and l labeled them)
+(I hung up their phases artwork and llabeled them)

 Songs:

+Going to the Moon- Who doesn't love pretending you are in a spaceship!
+(Do movements like you are sitting down) Get in the spaceship we're going to the moon, going to the moon, going to the moon.
 Get in the spaceship we're going to the moon.
 Let's countdown right now.
 5-4-3-2-1 BLAST OFF!
 (When the group says "Blast off" jump out of the chair with arms outstretched)

 (Stretch your arms out like you're flying) Get in the spaceship we're flying to the moon, flying to the moon, flying to the moon.
+Get in the spaceship we're flying to the moon.
+Let's countdown right now.
+5-4-3-2-1...BLAST OFF!

 (Walk around with very tall, exaggerated steps) Get out of the spaceship we're walking on the moon, walking on the moon, walking on the moon.
+Get out of the spaceship we're walking on the moon.
+Let's countdown right now.
+5-4-3-2-1...BLAST OFF!

 (Do movements like you are very sleepy and ready to get back home) Get in the spaceship we're going back home, going back home, going back home.
 Get in the spaceship we're going back home.
 Let's countdown right now.
 5-4-3-2-1...BLAST OFF!